Adil93/robotic-hoover/README.md

 - Can bring a status field to the navigation request entity and update it to complete once the navigation result is obtained.
 - Set up a cron to check the pending navigation request and re-trigger it at EOD.
 - Can check for duplicate requests and obtain the result directly from DB rather than executing the whole navigation.
+- Can change the switch case in canMove function and introduce a Direction interface with a move API.
+  Each direction can have classes implementing the Direction interface.